L-Acoustics/avdecc/README.md

 These libraries are written in pure C++17.
 They can be compiled on Windows, Linux and macOS, using standard development tools (procedure below).
 Unit tests and sample programs are also provided.

 These libraries have already been used indirectly in many musical events throughout the world to control all kinds of AVB entities ([list below](#compatibleEntities)).
-L-Acoustics' Network Manager 2.5 (and up) now relies on them for all its AVDECC functionalities.
+L-Acoustics' Network Manager 2.5 (and up) now relies on them for all its AVDECC functionalities in compliance to the Avnu Milan Specifications.

 Another benefit is the support of Apple’s native API, which allows control of the input and output AVB streams of a Mac from itself (which is not possible with the libraries using PCAP).